 You’re a smart cookie.
 You’ll know that social media marketing can’t be entirely automated.
 It just doesn’t work that way.
-You can’t engage with people if you’re not actively checking your social accounts and instead leaving it all up to the robots.
-Humans want to chat to humans, after all.
+You can’t engage with people if you’re not actively checking your social accounts and, instead, are leaving it all up to the robots.
+Humans want to chat with humans, after all.

 So when reading through the following tips, remember that this guide is about understanding what you can automate to free up more time and where you’ll need to step in and supplement that automation.